AllenSWDB/allenswdb.github.io/databook/physiology/ephys/visual-coding/vcnp-quality-metrics.md

 It's clear that most units have a presence ratio of 0.9 or higher, which means they are present for at least 90% of the recording.
-Units with lower presence ratio are likely to have drifted out of the recording, or had waveforms that changed so dramatically they were assigend to separate clusters.
+Units with lower presence ratio are likely to have drifted out of the recording, or had waveforms that changed so dramatically they were assigned to separate clusters.

 Calculating the exact fraction of units with presence ratio above 0.9 is easy: